xullnn/ls_pull_over_push/210/answers.md

 answer:

-JavaScript has the feature of prototype-based.
-This type of style allows the creation of an object without first defining its class.
+JavaScript is a prototype-based language.
+This feature allows the creation of an object without first defining its class.

 >  Classes are not explicitly defined, but rather derived by adding properties and methods to an instance of another class or, less frequently, adding them to an empty object.